billynewport/datasurface/docs/GovernanceZone.md

 ## Limiting the infrastructure vendors available within a zone

+A governance zone can specify zero or more InfrastructureVendorPolicy objects.
+These can filter the list of vendors allowed to be used on this zones data.
+An individual policy can either disallow a set of vendors or allow a set of vendors.

 ## Limiting the infrasturcture vendor locations available within a zone

+A zone can specify zero of more InfrastructureLocationPolicy objects.
+These can filter the list of locations allowed to host assets where data policied by this zone can be stored.
+Data could be restricted to the EU or the USA.

 ## Limiting the data platforms available within a zone

+A zone can also restrict the choices of dataplatforms available to the ecosystem for servicing the clients of its data.
+A dataplatform can ONLY use data that is allowed by the datasets governancezone.

 ## Limiting the data classifications available within a zone

+A Governance Zone can be setup to only host data of specific classifications.
+This can be useful for setting up a restricted zone which holds sensitive data.
+That zone can restrict the data to enterprise private data centers for example.
+This prevents restricted data from being used in the cloud.

+Another zone could be setup for data which has been cleared for use on the cloud and enterprise private data centers.

 ## Declaring Teams within a zone